exergy-connect/quantum_spookiness/index.md

 The mathematical description supports this directly.
 When two particles are entangled, they're described by a single quantum state—a mathematical object that can't be separated into independent parts.
 This isn't mathematical convenience.
 It's a fundamental feature of how quantum mechanics describes reality.
 The mathematics tells us these particles aren't independently describable.
 They form an inseparable whole.

-Nothing new is being added to the theory—only the assumption that entangled particles are independent objects is being removed.
+Nothing new is being added to quantum mechanics—only the assumption that entangled particles are independent objects is being removed.

 This way of thinking dissolves the mystery.
 There's no faster-than-light signaling because there's nothing to signal.
 The correlation is a property of the unified state, not something traveling between particles.